 One reach on the South Fork Tieton River (in the vicinity of Minnie Meadows) was sampled again this past season by the U.S. Forest Service.
-This marks 14 years that the USFS has been sampling this area.
+This marks 15 years that the USFS has been sampling this area.
 This stream reach typically receives significant bull trout spawning activity and the monitoring efforts provide valuable information on their spawning conditions.
-The 2012 sediment rates, though increased from 2011, are still below the mean for sediment levels for the 14-year sampling period (Figure 21).
+Average fine sediment in this reach was 11.1% in 2013, which is very similar to 2012 and below the mean for sediment levels for the 15-year sampling period (Figure 20).